Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation: Numerical Analysis

 \section{Numerical Analysis}

-This section presents an empirical evaluation of the proposed algorithms across various finite-horizon MDPs.
-The goal is to demonstrate that tensor low-rank methods outperform alternative approaches, particularly NNs, in terms of computational efficiency and sample complexity.
-Section \ref{SS:res_exact} focuses on testing \textbf{BCD-PE} and \textbf{BCGD-PE} in a simple grid-world setup with a known MDP model.
-Section \ref{SS:res_stochastic} evaluates \textbf{S-BCGD-PI} and \textbf{BCTD-PI} in two realistic resource allocation problems with unknown MDP models.
-The implementation details and the code are available in the repository \cite{rozada2024code}.
+This section presents an evaluation of the proposed algorithms across various finite-horizon MDPs.
+The goal is to show that tensor low-rank methods outperform alternative approaches in terms of computational efficiency and sample complexity.
+Section \ref{SS:res_exact} focuses on testing \textbf{BCD-PE} and \textbf{BCGD-PE} in a grid-world setup with a known MDP model. { Section \ref{SS:res_gym} evaluates \textbf{S-BCGD-PI} and \textbf{BCTD-PI} on two well-known control problems from the Gymnasium benchmark \cite{towers2024gymnasium}, whereas Section \ref{SS:res_stochastic} considers three realistic resource allocation problems with unknown MDP models. } The implementation details and the code are available in the repository \cite{rozada2024code}.